kennedn/blog/content/posts/neszero.md

     <img src="attiny_button_test.gif" width="600px"/>
 </p>

-And finally solder the ATTiny onto some strip board, the module itself will be seated between two pillars in the case bottom:
+And finally solder the ATtiny onto some strip board, the module itself will be seated between two pillars in the case bottom:

 <p align="center">
     <img src="full_wiring_attiny_highlight.JPG" width="600px"/>
 </p>

 This equated to a stripboard piece with 11 x 6 holes for me.
-You can sand down the piece to fine tune the size so it fits in the cavity.
+You can sand down the edges to fine tune the size so it fits in the cavity.
 The design for the board is very simple you just need to isolate the adjacent pins from each other by placing some holes in the center:

 <p align="center">
     <img src="attiny_stripboard.png" width="220px"/>